semjacko/product-harvester/README.md

 # Architecture
 Product Harvester is modular and consists of 4 key components, each providing a simple and interchangeable interface:
-  - **ImageLinksRetriever** - Responsible for generating image links that serve as inputs for further processing.
+  - **ImagesRetriever** - Responsible for generating images (links or base64 encoded) that serve as inputs for further processing.
   - **ImageProcessor** - Utilizes LLMs to analyze and extract structured product data (e.g., name, price, barcode) from batches of price tag images.
   - **ProductsImporter** - Handles importing of extracted data through an API (or directly into the database).